 We serve as the manager or operating member (collectively, the manager) of our Equity-Method Investments and provide management services in exchange for fees and reimbursements.
 As the manager, we are paid an annual asset management fee for managing the properties owned by our Equity-Method Investments, as defined in the agreements.
-For each of the three months ended March 31, 2022 and 2021, we recorded approximately \$0.2 million and \$0.3 million, respectively, in asset management fees from our Equity-Method Investments.
+For the three months ended June 30, 2022 and 2021, we recorded approximately \$0.2 million and \$0.3 million, respectively, in asset management fees from our Equity-Method Investments.
+For the six months ended June 30, 2022 and 2021, we recorded approximately \$0.3 million and \$0.6 million, respectively, in asset management fees from our Equity-Method Investments.